How did Rescue 100 get started and why?

 What do I need to bring with me to the Rescue 100 training weekend?

 For the Rescue 100 Training Weekend, please bring the items found on the What to Bring checklist.
 Please note that ORIGINALS are needed of some items listed.
-If COPIES are requested, please bring them with you.
-There will not be a copier available on-site during the Training Weekend.

 What can my church do to help?